Japanese popular culture: Manga

-The word Manga, when translated directly, means "whimsical drawings".
-Manga aren't typically 'comic books' as the West understands them; rather, they represent pieces of Japanese culture and history.
+The word manga, when translated directly, means "whimsical drawings".
+Manga are not typically 'comic books' as the West understands them; rather, they represent pieces of Japanese culture and history.
 The 'manga' style has an extensive history, beginning sometime in the 10th century; scrolls from that period depict animals as part of the 'upper class', behaving as a typical human would in similar situations.
 Such scrolls would go on to be known as the Chōjū giga or "The Animal Scrolls".

-Scrolls found later on in the 12th century would depict images of religion such as the Gaki Zoshi (Hungry Ghost Scrolls) and the Jigoku zoshi (Hell Scrolls).
+Scrolls found later on in the 12th century would depict images of religion such as the Gaki Zoshi (Hungry Ghost Scrolls) and the Jigoku Zoshi (Hell Scrolls).
 While both dealt with various aspects of religion, unlike "The Animal Scrolls", these provided a more instructive viewpoint, rather than a comedic style.

 Manga are more significant, culturally, than Western comic books (though many fill the same role).
-Originally, manga were printed in daily newspapers; in the Second World War, newsprint rationing caused a downsurge in manga popularity.
+Originally, manga were printed in daily newspapers; in the Second World War, newsprint rationing caused a down-surge in manga popularity.
 In the post-war 1950s, they made a resurgence in the form of "picture card shows", which were a style of storytelling supplemented by the use of illustrations, and the highly popular "rental manga" that would allow their readers to rent these illustrated books for a period of time.
+Since the 1950s, manga has become an increasingly major part of the Japanese publishing industry.

-Since their inception manga have gained a considerable worldwide consumerbase.
+Since their inception manga have gained a considerable worldwide consumer base.